• Skip to primary navigation

 Milwaukee, WI 53217

-You must also email your Opt-Out Form so it is received by Class Counsel and the Settling Defendants no later than January 6, 2025, at the following email addresses: OptOuts@acutecarehospitalsettlement.com
+You must also email your Opt-Out Form so it is received by Class Counsel and the Settling Defendants no later than May 26, 2026, at the following email address: SacklerOptOuts@acutecarehospitalsettlement.com

 If you exclude yourself, can you still get a payment?

-No. You cannot make a claim or get a payment in any Settlements from which you timely excluded yourself.
+No. You cannot make a claim or get a payment under the Settlement.

 If you don’t exclude yourself, can you sue the Settling Defendants for the same thing later?

-No. If the Court approves the proposed Settlements, and you do not exclude yourself, you give up (or “release”) all the claims related in any way to the conduct at issue in this lawsuit as against the Settling Defendants and all Released Entities as defined in the Settlement Agreements.
+No. If the Court approves the proposed Settlement, and you do not exclude yourself, you give up (or “release”) all the claims related in any way to the conduct at issue in this lawsuit as against the Settling Defendants and all Released Entities as defined in the Settlement Agreement.

 What is the difference between objecting and asking to be excluded?